 Japanese can be indeed complex.
 But it is not impossible to master the proper mechanisms and habits.

-The first step would be to identify why and what level of Japanese you want to learn.
-That can affect the time investment and how easy or difficult you find the language.
+The first step is to identify why and what level of Japanese you want to learn.
+This can affect the time investment and how easy or difficult you find the language.

 Second, set aside dedicated time.
 Focusing on the learning during that time you set aside will improve both learning speed and capability.